caseyschrader/Pathfinder/README.md

 - Some minor streets or new developments may not be included in the dataset

 ## Future Improvements

-- Include information on the path's distance
+- Include path distance information
-- Take into account different road types
-- Calculate path based on shortest travel time
-- Implement alternative routing algorithms
+- Implement alternative routing algorithms (A*, Bellman-Ford)
-- Include travel time estimation
+- Include travel time estimation based on road types
 - Improve error handling and user feedback
+- Add ability to automatically open the map in a web browser
+- Implement a graphical user interface (GUI)

 ## License